Caledonian Road & Barnsbury railway station

 Caledonian Road & Barnsbury is a station on the Mildmay line of the London Overground, located in the London Borough of Islington in north London.

 The station is situated in London fare zone 2.
-There is an official out-of-station interchange with Caledonian Road tube station on the Piccadilly line of the London Underground, located a 660 m walk away.
+Caledonian Road tube station on the Piccadilly line of the London Underground is located a 660 m walk away; however transferring between the two stations is not considered a out-of-station interchange in TfL's fare system.